mlcommons/mobile_app_open/flutter/documentation/firebase.md

     If you want to use the Firebase emulator, set `FIREBASE_FLUTTER_FUNCTIONS_URL` to the following value instead:
     `localhost:5001/<appId>/us-central1`.
-    5001 is the default port for Firebase Functions at the moment os writing this, adjust the port if you use a custom port of the default has changed.
+    5001 is the default port for Firebase Functions at the moment of writing this, adjust the port if you use a custom port or the default has changed.

 4. Run `make flutter/generate-firebase-config` or `make flutter/prepare` in the repository root.
     You must set `FIREBASE_CONFIG_ENV_PATH` when running this command.
     You can set it permanently as an environment variable, or you can set it for current `make` command only.
     For example: `make flutter/generate-firebase-config FIREBASE_CONFIG_ENV_PATH=flutter/google.env`

-5. Build the app, it should be able to connect to your Firebase project
+5. Build the app, it should be able to connect to your Firebase project.

 Right now Firebase Auth emulator is not supported in this app.
 Authentication is always done via the real Google servers.